NarendarK29/quant-finance/README.md

 # Quantitative Finance

-These are assignments, projects and tutorials pertaining to quantitative finance.
-I hope to cover topics from derivatives/options pricing, equities, currencies, commodities, fixed income, credit products and risk management.
+These are my assignments, projects and tutorials pertaining to quantitative finance.
+I hope to cover topics from derivatives/options pricing, equities, currencies, commodities, fixed income, credit products, risk management, and more.